 I am a Visiting Assistant Professor of German and Linguistics in the Department of Languages, Cultures, and Linguistics at Bucknell University.
 My main areas of research include the syntax-semantics interface, contrastive linguistics, language contact, and the application of linguistic research to language pedagogy.
 I work primarily within the Cognitive Linguistics frameworks of Frame Semantics and Construction Grammar, and emphasize the relationship between language, culture, and human cognition.

 Much of my research focuses on the relation between verb meaning and grammatical structure both within and across languages.
-In particular, I use corpus data to investigate sets of semantically related verbs and their argument realization patterns in German and English in order to determine the extent to which a verb’s meaning is predictive of its syntactic behavior.
+In my 2016 dissertation, I use corpus data to investigate sets of semantically related verbs and their argument realization patterns in German and English in order to determine the extent to which a verb’s meaning is predictive of its syntactic behavior.
 From a cross-linguistic perspective, I show that words and grammatical constructions that are deemed equivalent in lexical resources often exhibit subtle differences due to cultural differences, register variation, or general differences in linguistic structure.

 My other scholarly interests include historical linguistics, corpus linguistics, the history and philosophy of linguistics, and older Germanic languages.

 Publications and Presentations

 Texas German Dialect Project